disastrid/instruments_lab/docs/README.md

     - link: http://mysite.com
       icon: link
   desc:
-    Your description paragraph goes here.
+    Your description paragraph goes here, and will be titled "Interests".
 ```

-You can have as many or as few social links as you want, and these can include twitter, facebook, github, youtube, dribbble, and tumblr.
+You can have as many or as few social links as you want, and these can include twitter, facebook, github, youtube, dribbble, and tumblr - just add the link and list the type of icon it needs.
 If there's one you want that doesn't appear here, let me know and I'll add it.

 ### Your photo